 Both fluid and solid participant are supported in:

-• C++: An example solver using the intrinsic C++ API of preCICE.
-This solver also depends on LAPACK (e.g. on Ubuntu sudo apt-get install liblapack-dev)
+• C++: example solvers using the intrinsic C++ API of preCICE.
+The fluid solver also depends on LAPACK (e.g. on Ubuntu sudo apt-get install liblapack-dev)

-• Python: An example solver using the preCICE Python bindings.
-This solver also depends on the Python libraries numpy scipy matplotlib vtk mpi4py, which you can get from your system package manager or with pip3 install --user <package>.
+• Python: example solvers using the preCICE Python bindings.
+Both solvers depend on numpy.
+The fluid solver additionally depends on the Python libraries scipy matplotlib.
+You can get these libraries from your system package manager or with pip3 install --user <package>.

 Running the Simulation

-Open two separate terminals and start each participant by calling the respective run script.
+Choose one solver for each pariticipant, then open two separate terminals and start each soler by calling the respective run script.
+Here we use both C++ solvers:

 cd fluid-cpp